 Latin School intentionally seeks to admit students and families of various identities and backgrounds, working to integrate them into the vibrant culture of the school.
 Our rigorous, inclusive core curriculum and extra-curricular programs prepare the school's diverse students for a highly competitive, global education.
 Students also regularly participate in community service, which nurtures leadership and character growth.

 Latin creates a highly talented, heterogeneous team of faculty, administrators, and staff by working to remove barriers to the recruitment, retention and promotion of these individuals.
-Latin also is dedicated to increasing diversity in all aspects of school life.
+Latin also is dedicated to increasing diversity, equity and inclusion in all aspects of school life.
 Currently, across all three divisions, 30 percent of Latin employees and 30 percent of students self-identify as being people of color.

 Latin recognizes its social responsibility as a premier educational institution in the city of Chicago.
 Desiring a mutually supportive relationship with the larger community, the school endeavors to be a good neighbor and to partner with people outside the school in the fulfillment of its mission.